-Aftermarket accessories like an ATV dry material spreader also make it easy to use your ATV for practical purposes, like spreading seed, fertilizer or snow salt.
+Aftermarket accessories like a dry material spreader also make it easy to use your ATV for practical purposes, like spreading seed, fertilizer or snow salt.
 As for having less cargo space than a UTV, this could be considered a positive or a negative, depending on what you intend to use the ATV for.
-Accessories for ATV cargo, such as a heavy duty or flatbed dump trailer, are available to make the hauling of supplies, game, and other cargo possible.
+Accessories for ATV cargo such as a dump trailer make the hauling of supplies, game and other cargo possible.

 Added cubic-feet for gear storage could be considered a con on a UTV if the purpose of getting one is for trail speed and agility.
 On the other hand, lack of accommodation space on an ATV could be considered a con if its main purpose is for hauling.
 However, this shortcoming is easy to compensate for with aftermarket accessories like ATV front bags, rear cargo boxes, fender bags or a duffle bag and some tie-down straps.
-As for passenger preferences, if you feel the single-rider platform of an ATV is a con because you want a +1 to enjoy the same ride, you can add an aftermarket two-up ATV seat, such as a rear lounger.
+As for passenger preferences, if you feel the single-rider platform of an ATV is a con because you want a +1 to enjoy the same ride, you can add a two-up ATV seat, such as a rear lounger.